 All you wanted was to quickly pick up a few things but instead, here you are, in aisle 3, arguing with a 5-year-old over a fake breathing kitten.

 Let’s back up for a second.

 Imagine you’re five-years-old.
-You’ve entered countless stores with Mom and Dad over your life, and each time the same thing happens:
+You’ve entered countless stores with your parents over your life, and each time the same thing happens:

 So naturally you figure – if my parents can get all these things by just swiping a card, why can’t they get everything I want?

 Balancing Needs and Wants

 Until they understand how money works, kids will naturally want to spend, spend, and spend some more.
 From their limited experience they’ve deduced that money is boundless, requires no effort to get, and even less to spend.